k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/monitoring/_index.md

 ## Access Grafana Interface

+If you haven't already, upgrade an existing `k8ssandra-cluster` by enabling the Traefik Ingress and passing in Prometheus and Grafana host flags.
+A command-line example when the host is local:

+`helm upgrade k8ssandra-cluster-a k8ssandra/k8ssandra-cluster --set ingress.traefik.enabled=true --set ingress.traefik.monitoring.grafana.host=grafana.localhost --set ingress.traefik.monitoring.prometheus.host=prometheus.localhost`

-Check that the pods configured by K8ssandra are running:
+After a few minutes, check that the pods configured by K8ssandra are running:

 `kubectl get pods`
 ```